rostools/r-cubed-intermediate/for-instructors.md

-- **Instructor and helper number**: The recommended number of instructors would be about ~1 instructors for every 1-2 sessions, with a ratio of 1 helper (including instructor) for every 5 participants.
+- **Instructor and helper number**: The recommended number of instructors would be about ~1 instructors for every 1-2 sessions, with a ratio of 1 helper (including instructor) for every 4-6 participants.

 - **First day**: During the introduction, don't forget to introduce all the instructors and helpers.

 - **End of course**: Ask if any participant would like to be involved in next year's teaching, or in making the material, or in being a helper.
+Also ask who would like to join some community "mailing list" (e.g. Slack).

 ## Instructor tips